nomadxxxx/mpvlock/README.md

 # mpvlock

-A simple, GPU-accelerated screen locking utility for Hyprland with video background support.
+A comprehensive fork of hyprlock that provides video and audio support and additional themeing options such as vertical labls, shapes and fades.

-Features
+### Features:

-    Locks your screen with a customizable video background using mpv.
+1. Locks your screen with a customizable video background using mpv.
-    Designed for Wayland and Hyprland, with a focus on performance.
+2. Designed for Wayland and Hyprland from hyprlock.
-    Integrates with hypridle for idle timeout locking.
+3. Integrates with hypridle for idle timeout locking.

-Prerequisites
+### Prerequisites

 Before installing mpvlock, ensure you have the following dependencies: